upa/mscp/doc/mscp.rst

    determined as an attack.
 The default value is 0.

 **-W CHECKPOINT**
-   Specifies a checkpoint file path to save the state of a failed transfer.
+   Specifies a checkpoint file to save the state of a failed transfer.
    When transferring fails due to, for example, connection disruption or user interrupt, **mscp** writes the information about remaining files and chunks to the specified checkpoint file. **-W** option with **-D** (dry-run mode) only writes a checkpoint file and exits.

 **-R CHECKPOINT**
-   Specifies a checkpoint file path to resume a transfer.
+   Specifies a checkpoint file to resume a transfer.
 When this option with a checkpoint file is passed, **mscp** loads a remote host, copy direction, and files and their chunks to be transferred from the checkpoint file.
 Namely, **mscp** can resume a past failed transfer from the checkpoint.
 Resumeing with a checkpoint does not require *source ... target* arguments.
-Other options for establishing SSH connections, for example, username, port number, config file, should be specified as with the failed run.
+Other options for establishing SSH connections, for example, login_name, port number, config file, should be specified as with the failed run.
 In addition, checkpoint files contain files as relative paths.
 Thus, you must run **mscp** in the same working directory as the failed run.
 You can see contents of a checkpoint file with **mscp** *-vvv -D -R CHECKOPOINT* command.

 **-s MIN_CHUNK_SIZE**
    Specifies the minimum chunk size. **mscp** divides a file into chunks